 Jars of Hearts

 Instead of fireflies, collect hearts in jars and use them to track your moods all month long.
 It’s fun and playful, which I totally love.
+You can also customize these jars to fit different themed mood trackers or habit trackers.

 Blobs of Color

 How about doing something that’s not super defined?
 Blobs of color flowing out of a bottle will work well.
 Pick some bright colors, and not only will you track your mood, but you might notice you feel a little happier in general after looking at this.
+Another cute mood tracker that you can customize in any way you want.

 Baby, It’s Cold Outside